marcw/marc.weistroff.net/cv.rst

   This application is a social network for both journalists and readers of L'Express news site.
-The social network features "follow" and "activity feed" functionalities.
+The social network features "follow" and "activity feed" functions.
 The topbar is displayed on all pages of l'express.fr website and receives a lot of hits per day.
 This application was written using symfony1.

 - `La plateforme du bâtiment`_

-  "La plateforme du bâtiment" (The construction's platform) is an e-commerce shop for construction workers.
+  "La plateforme du bâtiment" (The construction platform) is an e-commerce shop for construction workers.
 I worked on the website's search engine using Solr.
 It searches products available in different stores and features faceting and autocomplete.